0glabs/0g-doc/docs/run-a-node/overview.md

 ---
 Want to become an active participant in the 0G network and earn rewards while you're at it? 👇

 Each node type plays a crucial role in maintaining the 0G network's functionality, from transaction validation and data storage to ensuring data availability and retrieval.
-Here, we'll introduce you to the various types of nodes you can run, each playing a crucial role in maintaining the network's health and security.
+Here, we'll introduce you to the various types of nodes you can run, each contributing to the network's health and security.

 ### What Nodes Can I Run?